Disc brake: Squeal

 Sometimes a loud noise or high-pitched squeal occurs when the brakes are applied.
-It mostly occurs on old cars and those who were produced or acquired some time ago.
+It mostly occurs on cars which were produced or acquired some time ago.
 Most brake squeal is produced by vibration (resonance instability) of the brake components, especially the pads and discs (known as force-coupled excitation).
-This type of squeal should not negatively affect brake stopping performance.
-Techniques include adding chamfer pads to the contact points between the caliper pistons and the pads, the bonding insulators (damping material) to the pad backplate, the brake shims between the brake pad and pistons, etc. All should be coated with an extremely high temperature, high solids lubricant to help reduce squeal.
+This type of squeal should not negatively affect stopping performance.
+Techniques include adding chamfer pads to the contact points between the caliper pistons and the pads, the bonding insulators (damping material) to the pad backing plate, the brake shims between the brake pad and pistons, etc. All should be coated with an extremely high temperature, high solids lubricant to help reduce squeal.
 This allows the metal-to-metal parts to move independently of each other and thereby eliminate the buildup of energy that can create a frequency that is heard as brake squeal, groan, or growl.
 It is inherent that some pads are going to squeal more given the type of the pad and its usage case.
 Pads typically rated to withstand very high temperatures for extended periods tend to produce high amounts of friction leading to more noise during brake application.

-Cold weather combined with high early-morning humidity (dew) often worsens brake squeal, although the squeal generally stops when the lining reaches regular operating temperatures.
+Cold weather combined with high early-morning humidity (dew) often worsens brake squeal.
+However, the squeal generally stops when the lining reaches regular operating temperatures.
 This more strongly affects pads meant to be used at higher temperatures.
 Dust on the brakes may also cause squeal and commercial brake cleaning products are designed to remove dirt and other contaminants.
 Pads without a proper amount of transfer material could also squeal, this can be remedied by bedding or re-bedding the brake pads to brake discs.

 Some lining wear indicators, located either as a semi-metallic layer within the brake pad material or with an external "sensor", are also designed to squeal when the lining is due for replacement.
 The typical external sensor is fundamentally different from the noises described above (when the brakes are applied) because the wear sensor noise typically occurs when the brakes are not used.
 The wear sensor may only create a squeal under braking when it first begins to indicate wear but is still a fundamentally different sound and pitch.